Who would have thought that you could make a tonne of money from cart abandonment?

 We realized that we received not just email addresses, but other contact data too, like phone numbers.
 So we decided to call some of the cart abandoners.

-As you might expect, initially we were afraid they would yell down the phone at us, something along the lines of “how the heck do you know my number??!”.
-It would be a pretty darned reasonable reaction as well…
+As you might expect, initially we were afraid they would yell down the phone at us, something along the lines of “how the heck do you know my number?!”.
+In all fairness, it would be a pretty reasonable reaction as well.

 However, nothing like this happened in the first few hundred calls.